 Each disability group has a set of minimal disability criteria that an athlete must meet in order to be eligible to compete as an athlete with a disability.
 Athletes must undergo specific Athlete Evaluation or Eligibility processes to obtain a classification.
 Evaluation and Eligibility processes are outlined in the Athletics Australia Classification Policy and Procedures.
 Athletes with a physical impairment who only intend on competing at a local and State level can apply for a ‘Provisional Classification’ at any time during the year.
 This is done by completing a form, visiting a physio to get a report, and submitting the paperwork to Queensland Athletics.
 For other impairment types (hearing, intellectual, vision etc.), they will need to contact the relevant organisation that provides classifications for them.

-Need further information on classification, contact the LAQ Office; OR use this link to access the AA Classification webpage.
+Need further information on getting classified or upcoming Para classification days in QLD, use this link to access the QA Classification system webpage.

 At a local level, athletes with a disability can access regular activities at a Little Athletics Centre.
 Often an athlete with a disability will be totally integrated into the existing program without the need for modifications.
 Sometimes Little Athletics Centres will adapt activities (rules, equipment, etc.) to allow athletes with a disability to participate.
 The extent of the modifications will depend on the athlete’s level of impairment or disability.
 Some athletes may only require minor modifications, others may require extensive modifications to become involved.
 Modifications may also be made in view of phasing them out over time.